Calvin Ball III: Immigration

+In January 2026, following reports that ICE was planning to renovate a building in Elkridge to be an immigration detention facility, Ball introduced legislation that would prohibit privately owned buildings from being used as detention centers.
+Howard County officials revoked a building permit for the proposed immigration detention facility a few days later.
+The Howard County Council unanimously voted to pass Ball's legislation to block the private immigration detention center in February 2026.
+Later that month, Ball testified in support of a bill in the Maryland General Assembly that would impose similar zoning restrictions on private immigration detention facilities statewide.

 Minimum wage

 In July 2007, Ball introduced legislation to raise Howard County's minimum wage to $12.41 an hour.

 During his county executive campaign, Ball said he wanted to provide all school employees with a "living wage".
 After winning election in 2018, he declined to raise the minimum wage on the county level, saying that it should be addressed at the state level.
 In February 2019, Ball said he supported a bill to raise the statewide minimum wage to $15 an hour.
 In December 2021, he signed a bill to raise the county's minimum wage to $16 an hour by 2026 into law.

 National politics

 Ball supported U.S. Senator Barack Obama in the 2008 Democratic Party presidential primaries, volunteering in canvassing efforts for Obama in Howard County.
 In 2012, he served as a convention delegate pledged to Obama at the 2012 Democratic National Convention.

 In November 2015, Ball endorsed former U.S. Secretary of State Hillary Clinton in the 2016 Democratic Party presidential primaries.
 He later served as a convention delegate pledged to Clinton at the 2016 Democratic National Convention.

 In February 2024, Ball wrote a letter to President Joe Biden calling for a ceasefire in the Gaza war.